 Did you just open your Etsy shop and are trying to find ways to boost your sales?
 Do you feel your products deserve more attention but are not getting enough traffic or appearing in search results?

 You can quickly get your products, such as your handmade items, crafts, and other stuff, out there by linking your Etsy page to your Facebook page.

 The process might seem overwhelming at first, but trust me, it is way more straightforward than it is made out to be.

-Although you can also do this for your other social media accounts, this article will focus on Facebook, explain why linking your Etsy shop to your page can benefit your business, and guide you through every single step.
+Although you can also do this for your other social media accounts, this article will focus on Facebook, explaining how to link Etsy to Facebook, and why linking your Etsy shop to your page can benefit your business, and guide you through every single step.

 Table of Contents

 With about 3 billion active users, Facebook is undoubtedly the biggest social media platform on the internet.
 Even back in 2015, a report showed that Facebook single-handedly influenced 52% of all online and offline consumers.